-This site proffers the posthumously assembled work of George Stephen Karatheodoris (10/03/1974-9/22/2012), theoretical physicist interested in generalized gauge gravity and quantization.
-Strongly committed to the idea that what best furthers the field of theoretical physics is the open sharing of insights and interests among colleagues, this site shares his work as he would have wanted.
+This site proffers the posthumously assembled work of George Stephen Karatheodoris (10/03/1974 – 9/22/2012), theoretical physicist interested in generalized gauge gravity and quantization.
+His death was untimely, his generosity and creativity for a field he loved, expansive.
+He was strongly committed to the open sharing of his work among colleagues.
+The the joy it gave him to share, collaborate and discuss physics with others, has inspired the creation of this site to share his ideas, as we believe he would have wanted.

 - External links: